vbrusse/doca-comch/README.md

 Benefits of using DOCA Comch:

 * Security – the communication channel is isolated from the network
 * Network independent – the state of the communication channel does not depend on the state and configuration of the network
 * High bandwidth, low latency, zero-copy, multi-producer, multi-consumer API

+DOCA Communication Channel library let you set a direct communication channel between the host and the DPU.
+The channel is run over RoCE/IB protocol and is not part of the TCP/IP stack.

 #### DOCA Comch Data Path Client/Server